 “Now don’t be scared.
 Don’t be scared.
 Shaving is about being confident.
 Aw, you’re doing fine.
 You are doing fine.”

-For her, it’s Mission Accomplished:
+For the new shaver, it’s Mission Accomplished:

 “I’m at the point in my manhood where I’m actually happy.”